JuliaImages/ExifViewer.jl/README.md

 #### Keyword Arguments
 - `filepath::AbstractString` : Name of the file to which image and exif is written.
 - `img::AbstractArray` : Image Array whose exif data is being written to the filepath mentioned above.
-- `tags::Dict{String,Any}` : EXIF tags and their corresponding values as defined in libexif library
+- `tags::Dict{String,String}` : EXIF tags and their corresponding values as defined in libexif library

 #### Examples